loneicewolf/Shout-Outs/README.md

  # I also wanted to say thanks to 2 besties on Discord!
  Even if I have leaved discord, I still check it a few times, And I wanted to say thanks to 2 friends, who always are, such a kind group to be friends with, really, Thank You Two For Existing!
 Thanks, A **LOT**.
-Like, many times (with others) I haven't felt they was kind or understanding but, you two - I don't have words, to, describe you two like, you two are what I want to define a reallly good friend as.
+Like, many times (with others) I haven't felt they was kind or understanding but, you two - I don't have words, to, describe you two like, you two are what I want to define reallly good friends as.
 Truly!
  ## Thanks ONCE more!
  //Jane out!